About the Artist & Reflections of the Winds

 Delsa has been photographing landscapes and hidden views of nature in western Wyoming as long as she can remember, always finding new and refreshing ways of sharing her experience with nature through her images.
 She finds herself drawn to views of nature that can be missed by the average eye.

 Besides Motions, another notable project, “Fallen From the Aspens” involved photographing hundreds of aspen leaves and leaf groupings in the fall of 2011 that led to a 16 - piece collection of limited edition prints.
 The images also inspired as an installation piece, “Fallen,” which comprised of 28 enlarged leaves suspended from the ceiling.
 In 2016, “Two Leaves” was chosen by a public arts program for an 8’x8’ mural in Pinedale, Wyoming.
-In 2018, she revisited the project with a camera and set up capable of capturing more detail and retaining that detail through the enlarging process (as big as 96"x48").
+In 2018, she revisited the project with a camera and set-up capable of capturing more detail and retaining that detail through the enlarging process (as big as 96"x48").
+A 2019 edition has been added to the collection and the 2020 edition is just about to be released.

 Delsa has showcased her work through regional galleries and exhibits as well as regional street fairs.
 Her work has also been included in juried exhibits, regionally and nationally.